kw7oe/kw7oe.github.io/content/posts/useful-date-functions-to-know-in-postgresql-during-aggregation.md

 ORDER BY start_at;
 ```

-But then, after running this query, we will notice that it's group by date and
-time and return something like this:
+But then, after running this query, it will actually return something like this:

 | total_count | date                 |
 |-------------|------------------------|